Three South Carolina lawyers named to Trump’s impeachment defense team

 Additional lawyers could be named to the defense team in coming days.
 The selection so far marks a dramatic shift from Trump’s previous impeachment.
 During that Senate trial last year, Trump was defended by lawyers experienced on the national stage.
 They included Kenneth Starr, the former special prosecutor whose work led to Bill Clinton’s impeachment; Jay Sekulow, who had defended Trump previously; and Alan Dershowitz, a Harvard University law professor, known for his work in high-profile controversial cases.

-“They really have the A team from South Carolina,” said Matt Moore, former chairman of the state Republican Party.
+“They really have the A-team from South Carolina,” said Matt Moore, former chairman of the state Republican Party.
 Most of the lawyers have small offices in downtown Columbia.

 Their qualifications are well known to South Carolina’s senior senator, Lindsey O. Graham, a close ally of Trump who chairs the Senate Judiciary Committee.
 Graham has been a leading voice in making the claim that the Constitution does not permit the prosecution of a former president.